Long-time behavior of scalar conservation laws with critical dissipation: Introduction

 In this paper, we analyze the case of `shock-like' initial data, which is less clear.
 Initially, one might wonder whether (i) solutions converge to a smooth traveling or standing wave, known as a `viscous shock', or perhaps (ii) solutions form a shock in infinite time.
 Regarding (i), it was already shown in~\cite{BilerFractalBurgers1998} that traveling wave solutions satisfying reasonable regularity conditions do not exist when $s \in (0,1]$.
 Regarding (ii), one might additionally wonder whether the standing waves constructed in the subcritical case $s>1$ in~\cite{ChmajTravelling} converge to a shock as $s \to 1^+$.
 This is apparently also not the case, as we show in Theorem~\ref{thm:maintheorem}.

 It is tempting to conjecture that, in the subcritical case $s > 1$, shock-like solutions of~\eqref{eq:generalburgers} behave as in the classical case $s=2$, where there is a unique viscous shock, whose global asymptotic stability was shown by Il{\'i}n and Ole{\u i}nik in~\cite{Oleinik}.
 See~\cite{Sattinger,Kapitula,ZumbrunHoward} and many others for further developments and precise asymptotics.
-For $s \in (1,2)$, the uniqueness, spatial asymptotics, and global asymptotic stability of the monotone viscous shocks constructed in~\cite{ChmajTravelling} seem to be unknown, although local asymptotic stability was recently demonstrated in~\cite{AsymptoticTraveling}.\footnote{It is also interesting to examine the convergence of viscous solutions to shocks as $\nu \to 0^+$.
-In the case $s > 1$, this was done in~\cite{akopian2019inviscid}.}
+For $s \in (1,2)$, the uniqueness, spatial asymptotics, and global asymptotic stability of the monotone viscous shocks constructed in~\cite{ChmajTravelling} do not seem to have appeared in the literature, although local asymptotic stability was recently demonstrated in~\cite{AsymptoticTraveling}.

 \textit{Self-similarity and (non-)uniqueness}.
 The two-dimensional Navier-Stokes equations

 exhibit a family of self-similar solutions known as the \emph{Oseen vortices}: $\omega(x,t) = \alpha \Gamma(x,t/\nu)$, where $\Gamma$ is the heat kernel and $\alpha = \int \omega_0 \, dx$ is the circulation.
 In~\cite{GallayWayne}, Gallay and Wayne famously showed that all localized solutions converge to Oseen vortices as $t \to +\infty$, and, moreover, the vortex solutions are unique within a natural solution class.
 Our situation is analogous, with the circulation $\alpha$ corresponding to the jump parameter $a$ in~\eqref{eq:shocklikedata}.
 By contrast, self-similar solutions of the three-dimensional Navier-Stokes equations are expected to be non-unique~\cite{JiaSverakIllposed,guillod2017numerical}.
 For~\eqref{eq:SQG}, this is investigated in forthcoming work of Bradshaw and the first author.
 While the entropy solutions of~\eqref{eq:criticalburgers} are unique, there may be a different class of self-similar solutions with potential non-uniqueness, for example, with $u_0 \sim \log x$, so that $\nabla u_0$ is $-1$-homogeneous.